 These groups will provide counsel and advice on specific recommendations of the Architecture Review Board, and make recommendations for areas of priority and emphasis for the TA Program Office.

 TA Development Teams

 These teams may be chartered with a defined architectural focus within the TA program.
 They will be responsible for analysis and development of future-state recommendations.
-They will be primarily composed of teams from business and technical staff with State agencies and the Department of Technology Services.
+They will be primarily composed of teams from business and technical staff with State agencies and the Division of Technology Services.
 They will research and come to a consensus on TA content updates, technology or infrastructure standards, and best practices and policies.
 They will be focused as Technology Business Improvement teams.
 Their primary roles will be to: